brando90/learning_lean/README.md

 # learning_lean

+## Youtube channel for learning Lean 4

+Here is a link of live proving tutorials from this repo: https://www.youtube.com/playlist?list=PLB3sDpSRdrOt68MTR6kdI0Jc85Uuw1YWV

+## Setup

 **Do not** run `install.sh` blindly.
 There is no guarantee it will work on your machine.
 Therefore, understand each command and only run the next command if the current one succeeded.